steplee/notes/languages-and-categories/cpp-notes.md

   - std::variant
     -
   - if constexpr(expression)
-          - Essentially allows compile-time branching.o
+          - Essentially allows compile-time branching.
   - `if` and `switch` and contain variable initilization
   - more copy ellision